 Budget and Congress

-The NEI budget is approximately $675 million (FY2014).
+The NEI Budget in Fiscal Year 2018 is $772 million.
 The NEI budget requests are submitted to Congress with other NIH institutes as part of the President’s budget request in February.
-See our Congressional Justifications.
+See our Congressional Justifications and Budget Requests.

 History of the NEI

 NEI was established on August 16, 1968 when President Lyndon B. Johnson signed Public Law 90-489.
 Read more about our history.

 NEI 50th Anniversary

 NEI celebrates its 50th anniversary in 2018 and the progress made in diagnosing and treating eye diseases and vision impairment since it was established in 1968.

 - National Advisory Eye Council (NAEC)